 2021 Specialized Stumpjumper Evo S-Works ride impressions

-The 2021 Stumpjumper Evo was launched on my local trail in Scotland’s Tweed Valley, and while I only managed to get a day’s uplifting with Adrenaline Uplift at Innerleithen, I did ride a host of terrain types – on tracks that I know – to get some good initial impressions of the bike.
+The 2021 Stumpjumper Evo was launched on my local trail in Scotland’s Tweed Valley, and while I only managed to get a day’s uplifting with Adrenaline Uplift at Innerleithen, I did ride a host of terrain types – on tracks that I know – to get some good impressions of the bike.

 2021 Specialized Stumpjumper Evo S-Works climbing performance